lgsvl/simulator/Docs/python-api.md

 ego.on_collision(on_collision)
 ```

-Callback receives three arguments: `(agent1, agent2, contact)` - two agents that collides,
+Callback receives three arguments: `(agent1, agent2, contact)` - the first two are the agents that collide,
-one of them can be None if it is stationary obstacle like a building or traffic light pole,
+one of them can be None if it is a stationary obstacle like a building or a traffic light pole,
-and world position of contact point.
+and the third is the world position of the contact point.

 ### [NpcVehicle](#npc-vehicles) callbacks

-Additionally to Agent callbacks NpcVehicle has three extra ones.
+In addition to Agent callbacks, NpcVehicle has three extra callbacks:

-`waypoint_reached` - called when vehicle reaches waypoint, callback function accepts two
+`waypoint_reached` - called when vehicle reaches a waypoint; accepts two
 arguments: `(agent, index)` - agent instance and waypoint index as integer

-`stop_line` - called when vehicle stops at stop line for traffic light or stop line, callback
-function accepts one argument: `(agent)` - agent instance
+`stop_line` - called when vehicle stops at a stop line for a traffic light or stop sign; accepts one argument: `(agent)` - agent instance

-`lane_change` - called when vehicle starts changing lanes, callback function accepts one
+`lane_change` - called when vehicle starts changing lane; accepts one
 argument: `(agent)` - agent instance

 ### [Pedestrian](#pedestrians) callbacks

-Additionally to Agent callbacks Pedestrian has one extra callback.
+In addition to Agent callbacks, Pedestrian has one extra callback.

-`waypoint_reached` - called when pedestrian reaches waypoint, callback function accepts two
+`waypoint_reached` - called when pedestrian reaches waypoint; accepts two
 arguments: `(agent, index)` - agent instance and waypoint index as integer.

 ## Sensors

-[EGO vehicles](#ego-vehicle) have sensors attached to the vehicle.
-You can get list of them by
+[EGO vehicles](#ego-vehicle) have sensors attached.
+You can get a list of them by
-calling `EgoVehicle.get_sensors()` method.
-Return is a Python list with instances of following
+calling `EgoVehicle.get_sensors()` which returns a Python list with instances of the following
 classes:

  * **CameraSensor** - see [Camera](#camera-sensor) sensor